What is VPN Gateway?

 An ExpressRoute connection does not use a VPN gateway, although it does use a virtual network gateway as part of its required configuration.
 In an ExpressRoute connection, the virtual network gateway is configured with the gateway type 'ExpressRoute', rather than 'Vpn'.
 While traffic that travels over an ExpressRoute circuit is not encrypted by default, it is possible create a solution that allows you to send encrypted traffic over an ExpressRoute circuit.
 For more information about ExpressRoute, see the ExpressRoute technical overview.

-ExpressRoute is a direct, dedicated connection from your WAN (not over the public Internet) to Microsoft Services, including Azure.
+ExpressRoute is a direct, private connection from your WAN (not over the public Internet) to Microsoft Services, including Azure.
 Site-to-Site VPN traffic travels encrypted over the public Internet.
 Being able to configure Site-to-Site VPN and ExpressRoute connections for the same virtual network has several advantages.